botwiki/botwiki.org/content/interviews/george.md

 **Stefan:** Right, is that the reason for your upcoming travel?

-**George:** Yeah! and then next week off to Zoo Machines, a french festival for digital/physical videogames
+**George:** Yeah!
+And then next week off to Zoo Machines, a french festival for digital/physical videogames

-**Stefan:** Nice, well I hope you'll have a great time!
+**Stefan:** Nice, well, I hope you'll have a great time!
 What game are you going to be showing?

 **George:** [Fabulous Beasts](http://playfabulousbeasts.com/).